We distinguish 2 scoring mechanisms in assessmentQ:

 For a score per item, the item is assessed as a whole:

-- A correct answer always gives 1 point.
+- A correct answer always scores 1 point.

-- An unanswered question always gives 0 points.
+- An unanswered question always scores 0 points.

 - A wrong answer is punished with negative points.
 The negative score is calculated based on the number of choices in the multiple choice question.
 The formula is "-1 / (number of choices -1)".
-You can't change it.
+You cannot change this score.

 - If the multiple choice question contains 3 choices, the score for an incorrect answer is -1/2 or -0.5.

 - If the multiple choice question contains 4 choices, the score for an incorrect answer is -1/3 or -0.33.